Renumics/awesome-open-data-centric-ai/README.md

 | <a href="https://github.com/Trusted-AI/adversarial-robustness-toolbox"><img src="https://raw.githubusercontent.com/Trusted-AI/adversarial-robustness-toolbox/main/docs/images/art_lfai.png"  width="100"/></a> | [Adversarial Robustness Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) | Python Library for Machine Learning Security - Evasion, Poisoning, Extraction, Inference - Red and Blue Teams.    | ![GitHub stars](https://img.shields.io/github/stars/Trusted-AI/adversarial-robustness-toolbox?style=social) | <a href="https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/LICENSE"><img src="https://img.shields.io/github/license/Trusted-AI/adversarial-robustness-toolbox" height="15"/></a> |
 | <a href="https://github.com/bethgelab/foolbox"><img src="https://raw.githubusercontent.com/bethgelab/foolbox/master/guide/.vuepress/public/logo_small.png"  width="100"/></a> | [Foolbox](https://github.com/bethgelab/foolbox) | Foolbox is a Python library that lets you easily run adversarial attacks against machine learning models like deep neural networks.    | ![GitHub stars](https://img.shields.io/github/stars/bethgelab/foolbox?style=social) | <a href="https://github.com/bethgelab/foolbox/blob/main/LICENSE"><img src="https://img.shields.io/github/license/bethgelab/foolbox" height="15"/></a> |

+# 📖 Further reading

+In order to keep a useful focus and to prevent duplicate work, we excluded some topics from this list.
+Read more about them here:

+1. DCAI tools for tabular data.
+There is an [awesome list](https://github.com/Data-Centric-AI-Community/awesome-data-centric-ai) for that maintained by the [Ydata team](https://github.com/Data-Centric-AI-Community).
+2. Labeling tools.
+Although labeling is part of the DCAI workflow, we refer to the [awesome list](https://github.com/zenml-io/awesome-open-data-annotation) of the [ZenML team](https://github.com/zenml-io) on that topic.
+3. MLOps tooling.
+We exclude all topics that are clearly out of the DCAI scope and refer to established [MLOps awesome lists](https://github.com/EthicalML/awesome-production-machine-learning) for these tools.
+4. Research papers.
+We focus on industrial-ready open source tooling, check out [this list](https://github.com/HazyResearch/data-centric-ai) for a research-oriented view on DCAI.